Skip to main content

 Do I need a reservation?

-Reservations are required for admission to the floral show and educational programs.
+Reservations are required for admission to Rooms of Blooms.
 Walk-ins are not able to be accommodated due to high popularity of the event – please make a reservation.
 Reservations are not required for Tea Time or Sip & Savor.

 May I view the conservatory display without doing Tea Time and/or Sip & Savor?